mine215/TakhtJang/samples/config_tutorial.md

 3. 4 Shops
 4. 6 Teleport Pads

-The 6 teleport pads are optional and you can choose to not add them if you toggle `doPortals` to false in the `config`.
+The 6 teleport pads are optional, and you can choose to not add them if you toggle `doPortals` to false in the `config`.

 # How to configure your world
 All this is to be done in the `config.yml` file.
 We *highly* recommend copying one of the sample configs and modifying it to match your world for the most reliable results.